rdsea/bigdataplatforms/tutorials/nifi/README.md

 # Data Ingestion with Apache Nifi

 The goal is to design simple flows with basic tasks of data ingestion to understand the concepts/techniques of big data ingestions and how they are implemented in Apache Nifi.
+It is important to examine the **model** and **configuration** of ingestion tasks to understand common concept.
 A second goal is to see if you can use Apache Nifi for your work in big data and data science.

 ## Setup